docker/docs/docker-for-aws/deploy.md

 ### Docker Stack deployment

 To deploy complex multi-container apps, you can use the `docker stack deploy` command.
-You can either deploy a bundle on your machine over an SSH tunnel, or copy the `docker-compose.yml` file to a manager node via `scp` for example.
+You can either deploy a docker compose file on your machine over an SSH tunnel, or copy the `docker-compose.yml` file to a manager node via `scp` for example.
 You can then SSH into the manager node and run `docker stack deploy` with the `--compose-file` or `-c` option.
 See [docker stack deploy options](/engine/reference/commandline/stack_deploy/#options) for the list of different options.
 If you have multiple manager nodes, make sure you are logged in to the one with the stack file copy.

 For example: